mhspradlin/map/README.md

         orange.txt
 ```

-After running the command, it looks like this:
+After running the command, it will look like this:
 ```
 ├───test-destination
 │   ├───Lime Files